-4.1.4 ASUS EZ Flash utility
+4.1.4 ASUS EZ Flash 2 utility

-The ASUS EZ Flash feature allows you to update the BIOS without having to go through the long process of booting from a floppy disk and using a DOS-based utility.
-The EZ Flash utility is built-in the BIOS chip so it is accessible by pressing <Alt> + <F2> during the Power-On Self Tests (POST).
+The ASUS EZ Flash 2 feature allows you to update the BIOS without having to go through the long process of booting from a floppy disk and using a DOS-based utility.
+The EZ Flash 2 utility is built-in the BIOS chip so it is accessible by pressing <Alt> + <F2> during the Power-On Self-Test (POST).

-To update the BIOS using EZ Flash:
+To update the BIOS using EZ Flash 2:

-- Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard and rename the same to PSLD2X.ROM. - 2.
-Save the BIOS file to a floppy disk, then restart the system. - 3.
+- Visit the ASUS website (www.asus.com) to download the latest BIOS file for the motherboard. - 2.
+Save the BIOS file to a floppy disk or a USB flash disk, then restart the system. - 3.
+You can launch the EZ Flash 2 by two methods. - Insert the floppy disk / USB flash disk that contains the BIOS file to the floppy disk drive or the USB port.

 Press <Alt> + <F2> during POST to display the following.